q1248807225/mk-gpt/pet-server/README.md

 mvn -pl pet-server spring-boot:run
 ```

-Open `http://localhost:8080` in your browser to play with the pet.
+Start the backend then open `../pet-web/index.html` in your browser to play with the pet.